This programme is brought to you by:

 • This course will help your teachers develop strategies to use these interventions in the classroom – and in particularly to teach students how to learn and become resilient in their thinking (metacognition and self- regulation).

-Creative and Critical Thinking are also key components of this programme and of a Thinking Classroom.
 Ofsted’s new Inspection Framework emphasises the need for creativity in teaching and learning and the Word Economic Forum’s The Future of Job’s Report noted in the top 10 skills required for future jobs include:

 • Analytical thinking and innovation (critical and creative thinking)